题目

 government and policy level was needed.
 It also urges local communities to develop projects that ease

-the effect of climate change on wildlife, naming ecotourism activities as an example.1.
-What does the author tell us in Paragraph 2?A. The theme of global climate negotiations in Durban.
+the effect of climate change on wildlife, naming ecotourism activities as an example.

 B. The subject of research done by Eduardo Rojas.